-Once a set of images of a particular spray configuration had been obtained, the open-source software ImageJ was used to process the images and extract droplet size data.
-The processing of a sample image is illustrated in Figure 5.

-The original image (5a) was first converted into a binary (black and white) format (5b).
+After a set of images of a particular spray configuration had been obtained, open source software (ImageJ) was used to process the images and extract droplet size data.
+Figure 5 depicts the processing of a sample image.
+The original image (Fig. 5a) was first converted into a binary (black and white) format (Fig. 5b).
 ImageJ was then used to calculate individual droplet areas (in pixels) from the binary image, which were then converted into equivalent droplet diameters.
 Only circular droplets were analyzed; larger liquid fragments, and droplets that were out of focus, were discounted.
-Figure 5(c) illustrates the droplets that ImageJ identified from Figure 5(a).
+Figure 5c shows the droplets that ImageJ identified from Fig. 5a.

-Figure 4.
-A view of the overall spray, and of the section that was imaged (not to scale).
+4. A view of the overall spray, and of the section that was imaged (not to scale).

-Figure 5.
-Image processing: a) original image, b) binary of the original image, and c) droplet outlines.
+5. Image processing: a) original image, b) binary of the original image, and c) droplet outlines.

 Data from multiple images of any spray configuration was then consolidated into droplet number and size distributions, and the Sauter mean diameter (SMD or $D{32}$ ) was calculated.
-The SMD is a very common measure of the fineness of a spray; it reflects the average ratio of drop volume to surface area [4,5]:
+The SMD is a common measure of the fineness of a spray; it reflects the average ratio of drop volume to surface area [4,5]: